Beverly Hills Playhouse: The Beverly Hills Playhouse (BHP) Acting School

-The Beverly Hills Playhouse is one of the city's oldest.
-The BHP is one of only a few schools that not only teaches the craft of acting, but also attitude and administration.
-With regard to acting technique, the BHP uses Katselas' approach, which is decidedly independent of the major acting philosophies of Stanislavski, Strasberg, Adler, Meisner, Hagen, etc.

 After Katselas' death in 2008, the BHP has been run by his longtime administrator Allen Barton.

 The BHP operates out of its headquarters in Beverly Hills, as well as programs in San Francisco and New York City.
 Since 1984, it has also had an in-house non-profit theatre company (currently called The Skylight Theatre Company), which has produced hundreds of theatre productions, largely originated and fulfilled by the talent and interests of the BHP students.
 Its current focus under the leadership of Gary Grossman is the development of new plays, using the full array of talent available in the Los Angeles theatre community.

+Scientology

+BHP membership was once strongly associated with the Church of Scientology, though the institution itself never had any affiliation.
+Church members included Katselas, Barton, and numerous high-profile students, including Jenna Elfman, Giovanni Ribisi, and Anne Archer.
+For decades BHP was described as a 'gateway' to Scientology, and the unspoken pressure to join reportedly caused discomfort among new students.

+Katselas' teaching was strongly influenced by Scientology, and he remained a believer in Scientology his whole life.
+However, both Katselas and Barton became disaffected with the Church after the death of its founder, L. Ron Hubbard.
+According to Tony Ortega, "pretty much every Scientologist" at BHP left in 2007 when prominent Scientologist Grant Cardone accused Katselas of misconduct in his e-newsletter.
+After Lawrence Wright interviewed Barton in 2012 for the book Going Clear, Barton was declared a "suppressive person:" effectively a Church boycott.
+In 2015, BHP hosted a production of Disconnection, written and produced by Barton, strongly critical of the Church and its ethics culture.